 We'd booked a direct flight from Buenos Aires to Barcelona, with a brief stop in Madrid.
 Or at least, that's what we thought.
 Upon arrival in Madrid, we discovered that our flight actually changed aircraft.
 Even more confusing, the transfer aircraft was parked at a gate in a completely different terminal.
 Finally, despite all these changes, our onward flight to Barcelona was still listed under the same flight number.
-We ultimately had to work all of this out alone after we'd disembarked in Madrid, The Iberian cabin crew gave us absolutely no instructions before landing and said nothing as we left the airbridge.
+We ultimately had to work all of this out ourselves after disembarking in Madrid.
+The Iberian cabin crew gave us absolutely no instructions before landing, and nobody said anything as we left the airbridge.

 Shona was simply delightful.
 As a lively, independent, intelligent, outdoor-oriented Yorkshire woman, she did a magnificent job bringing the Middle East to life.
-She had a cheeky side, that made the occasional dull moment quickly pass and regularly went beyond the call of duty, genuinely caring for the needs of others on the tour.
-She even came to see us in London a few months after we’d finally arrived in London.
+She had a cheeky side that made the occasional dull moment quickly pass, and regularly went beyond the call of duty, genuinely caring for the needs of others on the tour.
+She even came to see us in London a few months after we arrived in the UK.

 Shona knows her stuff.
 She made our Lonely Planet guide next to useless.
 Of course, we never admitted this.
 Instead, we constantly threatened to check our guidebook before acting on her 'local knowledge' recommendations.
 She soon had an effective solution to this threat, simply banning guidebooks from regular briefing sessions.

-Tutankhamun burial mask is spectacular.
+Tutankhamen’s burial mask is truly spectacular.
 Photos barely do it justice.
 It is a stunning work of art.
-We saw it at the aging Egyptian Museum, an imposing colonnaded building sitting downtown by the Nile River.
-Unfortunately, cameras were forbidden in the museum so we never got to photograph it.
-A few days later, in the Valley of Kings, we were lucky enough to visit the original Tutankhamun tomb.
+We saw it at the ageing Egyptian Museum, an imposing collonaded building sitting downtown by the Nile River.
+Unfortunately, cameras are forbidden in the museum, so we couldn't photograph it.
+A few days later, in the Valley of Kings, we were lucky enough to visit the original Tutankhamen tomb.
 Here we saw his comparatively humble mummy and stone sarcophagus.
+I've pulled the image above from the web to illustrate this post (thank you, Spencer Davis).

-Jet lag, and our late-night arrival, finally took its toll on me during our museum tour.
+However, jet lag and our late-night arrival finally took their toll during our guided tour.
 I literally fell asleep on my feet in the midst of the sarcophagus hall.
-Our local guide was less than amused as I stumbled across the floor interrupting her mid-sentence.
+Our local guide was less than amused as I stumbled across the floor, interrupting her mid-sentence.
+Let's just say the glance she shot me had "the look of death".
+I was suitably embarrassed.

-From Cairo, we caught the sleeper train to Luxor.
-These trains are reasonably civil affairs with comfortable fold-down beds and fresh linen.
+After a whirlwind day in Cairo, we caught a sleeper train to Luxor.
+These trains are a reasonably civil affair, with comfortable fold-down beds and fresh linen.
 Garry and I were able to get a reasonable night's sleep.
-The complimentary dinner was a remarkable combination of bread, rice, and other unidentifiable starches.
-We reached Luxor, shortly before dawn (about 6am) after a reasonable night's sleep.
+The complimentary dinner was an unremarkable combination of bread, rice, and other unidentifiable starches.
+We reached Luxor shortly before dawn, ready for another dose of pharaonic symbols.

 Follow our next adventure here.